[Seminar co-hosted by Yahoo!] MixLeap Study #68 - Learning about Kubernetes operations from case studies

 Speaker: Takuya Yamada

-After joining Yahoo! in 2017, he was in charge of developing and operating an image distribution platform.
+After joining Yahoo! in 2017, I was responsible for the development and operation of the image distribution platform.

-He is currently in charge of developing an approximate neighborhood search engine platform.
+Currently, I am in charge of developing the nearest neighbor search engine platform.

 | title | Near miss cases in Kubernetes operation |